-The relationship between Cape Verde4 Life and Options
+The relationship between CV4L and Options

-As I understand it, Options relationship with Cape Verde4 Life began in April 2011.
-Options has said it received around 90 introductions from Cape Verde4 Life between April 2011 and November 2013, when it ended its relationship with Cape Verde4 Life and it decided to stop accepting business from unregulated introducers generally.
+As I understand it, Options' relationship with CV4L began in April 2011.
+CV4L was an introducer of business to Options and Options has said it received around 90 introductions between April 2011 and November 2013, when it ended its relationship with CV4L after it decided to stop accepting business from unregulated introducers generally.

-Options says it acted properly in accepting introductions from Cape Verde4 Life.
+Options says it acted properly in accepting introductions from CV4L.
 It was not prohibited from accepting introductions from unregulated introducers.
-It says it undertook due diligence checks on Cape Verde4 Life on a number of occasions and had no reason to believe it should not accept introductions from that business at the time of Mr Q's introduction
+It says it undertook due diligence checks on CV4L on a number of occasions and had no reason to believe it should not accept introductions from it at the time of Mr S's introduction.

-Due diligence carried out by Options on Cape Verde4 Life
+Due diligence carried out by Options on CV4L

-Options has provided the Financial Ombudsman Service with information about the due diligence it carried out on Cape Verde4 Life.
+Options has provided the Financial Ombudsman Service with information about the due diligence it carried out on CV4L.